 The best practical example of this I can think of is in golf.
 It is so common, even in the professional game, that if the person you are playing with is having a good day that will rub off on you.
 Sadly the converse is true too!
 This is true across all sport and extends to work life too.

-Secondly, being sociable is the best way of recovery from intense training!
+Secondly, being sociable is the best way to recover from intense training!
 It’s been shown that the sense of connection we feel from being sociable optimises testosterone and cortisol levels that are so important for our recovery.
 The effects of which of course will be completely undone if this involves the consumption of alcohol at the same time!

 Multitasking is bad.
 If we’re doing more than one thing at a time we’re simply doing them badly.
 More than that we’re overstimulating our nervous systems which means it’s harder to calm down and switch off.
 Simply put this means we feel more pain and are more susceptible to a myriad of illness.

 This is not a new problem.
-But is has been made worse in the last 10 years through the use of smart phones.
+But is has been made worse in the last 15 years through advent of smart phones.
 The ultimate distracting and multitasking device.
-Peak performance quotes some great research from the Journal of Social Psychology which explains just how distracting smart phone are.
+Peak performance quotes some great research from the Journal of Social Psychology which explains just how distracting smart phones are.

-The research recommends that to truly concentrate on that you are doing that smartphones should be switched off and in a different room in order for fully concentrate on what we are doing!
+The research recommends that to truly concentrate on what you are doing, smartphones should be switched off and in a different room in order for fully concentrate on what we are doing!
 Give it a try.
 See how many times you look for you phone even when it’s not there.

 So, now you’ve put your phone in a different room how long should you work for before taking a break for optimal productivity.
 It appears that 50 to 90 minutes is optimal.